cybertec-postgresql/pgwatch2/docs/security.rst

+.. _security:

 Security aspects
 ================

-Settings can be configured for most components, but by default the Docker image doesn't focus on security though but rather on being quickly usable for ad-hoc performance troubleshooting.
+Security can be tightened for most pgwatch2 components quite granularly, but the default values for the Docker image don't focus on security though but rather on being quickly usable for ad-hoc performance troubleshooting, which is where the roots of pgwatch2 lie.

+Some points on security:

 * No noticable impact for the monitored DB is expected with the default settings.
 For some metrics though can happen that the metric reading query (notably "stat_statements") takes some milliseconds, which might be more than an average application